mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 #### Create the IAM OIDC IdP

-- Get the Thumprint from the OIDC URL:
+- Get the Thumbprint from the OIDC URL:

 ```bash
 # Set the thumbprint